greenhandatsjtu/go-video/README.md

-# vuedeo
+# go-video
 Local video streaming platform

-`vuedeo` is a local video streaming platform developed with `Go` and `Vue`.
+go-video(`vuedeo`) is a local video streaming platform developed with `Go` and `Vue`.
 Serving a video directory with `vuedeo`, you can watch videos anywhere in your house, on mobile, notebook, pad and so on.

 ## Features